On the Kodaira Dimension of the Moduli of Deformation Generalised Kummer Varieties: Hirzebruch-Mumford volumes

-The constant $\opn{Vol_{HM}}(\Lambda)$ is known as the \emph{Hirzebruch-Mumford volume} of $\Lambda$ and can be calculated explicitly in terms of local densities by using results established in \cite{HMvol, HMvolapps}, which we follow along with \cite{Kitaoka} for this exposition. \begin{thm} {(Theorem 2.1 \cite{HMvolapps})} If $L$ is an indefinite lattice of signature $(2, m)$, then the Hirzebruch-Mumford volume $\opn{Vol_{HM}}(\opn{O}(L))$ is given by
+where $\opn{Vol}_{HM}(\Lambda)$ is a constant known as the \emph{Hirzebruch-Mumford volume} of $\Lambda$.
+In this section, we calculate the Hirzebruch-Mumford volumes of $\opn{O}(L)$ and $\opn{O}(K^{u,m}_{r,s}(k,l))$ in terms of local densities, following the approach of \cite{HMvolapps}.
+Throughout, we will use $\nu(x)$ to denote the number of prime divisors of $x \in \NN$ counted without multiplicity. \begin{thm}[{\cite[Theorem 2.1]{HMvolapps}}] If $L$ is an indefinite lattice of signature $(2, m)$ then